-

 Shopping

-This pedestrian-friendly city has plenty of boutiques and specialty shops along it s bustling streets and the three-level Riverwalk Marketplace features a variety of touristic shops and food court eateries.
-The antique shops and art galleries of Royal Street offer wares worth collecting that also make great souvenirs.
+This pedestrian-friendly city has plenty of boutiques and specialty shops along its bustling streets, and the three-level Riverwalk Marketplace features a variety of tourist shops and food court eateries.
+The antique shops and art galleries of Royal Street are a treasure hunt of unique collectables.
 The famous French Market is open every day and the many stalls tout hot sauces and Cajun spices, and passengers who walk a little further will find a flea market selling inexpensive souvenirs and trinkets.

 Best Buy